hermansc/finnscraper/README.md

 can check and notify you as often as every minute, but perhaps more
 practically: every 30 or 60 minutes.

+List of features:

+* Set scraping interval to be as low as 1 minute.
+* Search **multiple URLs**.
+* Reload configuration without interrupting or re-building the binary.
+* Set your custom User-Agent string.
+* Define a custom template, in your own language and phrasing.

 ## Getting started

 First: Use the **mobile site** provided by finn.no.